-(3) Cash financial expenses represents interest payable on our outstanding indebtedness and lease financing obligations.
-These amounts are derived from Financial expenses from our consolidated statements of operations excluding (i) the amortization of deferred financing fees of \$7.3 million and \$6.4 million for the years ended December 31, 2023 and 2022, respectively, (ii) non-cash debt extinguishment costs, primarily the write-off of deferred financing fees and unamortized discounts on sale and leaseback facilities, of \$8.3 million and \$6.6 million over these same periods, (iii) the accretion of our Convertible Notes Due 2022 and Convertible Notes Due 2025 of \$12.7 million during the year ended December 31, 2022, and (iv) accretion of \$1.1 million and \$2.1 million related primarily to the premiums and discounts recorded as part of the purchase price allocation on the indebtedness assumed from Navig8 Product Tankers Inc. in 2017 during the years ended December 31, 2023, both LIBOR and SOFR) as compared to the year ended December 31, 2022.
+Cash financial expenses represents interest payable on our outstanding indebtedness and lease financing obligations.
+These amounts are derived from Financial expenses from our consolidated statements of operations excluding (i) the amortization of deferred financing fees of \$7.3 million and \$6.4 million for the years ended December 31, 2023 and 2022, respectively, (ii) non-cash debt extinguishment costs, primarily the write-off of deferred financing fees and unamortized discounts on sale and leaseback facilities, of \$8.3 million and \$6.6 million over these same periods, (iii) the accretion of our Convertible Notes Due 2022 and Convertible Notes Due 2025 of \$12.7 million during the year ended December 31, 2022, and (iv) accretion of \$1.1 million and \$2.1 million related primarily to the premiums and discounts recorded as part of the purchase price allocation on the indebtedness assumed from Navig8 Product Tankers Inc. in 2017 during the years ended December 31, 2023 and 2022.
+Cash financial expense increased primarily as a result of an increase in the benchmark interest rates (both LIBOR and SOFR) as compared to the year ended December 31, 2022.
 During the year ended December 31, 2023, benchmark interest rates continued to increase as central banks around the world introduced measures to combat inflation.
-The increases in benchmark rates were partially offset by the overall reduction in our indebtedness arising from (i) the sales of two and 18 vessels during the years ended

-December 31, 2023 and 2022, respectively, (and repayments of the related debt or lease financing obligations), (ii) the unscheduled debt and lease repayments on 58 and 23 vessels during the year ended December 31, 2023 and 2022, respectively, (iii) the maturity of the Convertible Notes Due 2022 in May 2022, and (iv) the conversion of the Convertible Notes Due 2025 in December 2022.
+The increases in benchmark rates were partially offset by the overall reduction in our indebtedness arising from (i) the sales of two and 18 vessels during the years ended December 31, 2023 and 2022, respectively, (and repayments of the related debt or lease financing obligations), (ii) the unscheduled debt and lease repayments on 58 and 23 vessels during the year ended December 31, 2023 and 2022, respectively, (iii) the maturity of the Convertible Notes Due 2022 in May 2022, and (iv) the conversion of the Convertible Notes Due 2025.
 These reductions were partially offset by new borrowings in 2023.
-The combination resulted in higher interest expense for the year ended December 31, 2023 compared to the year ended December 31, 2022 despite the reduction in the average carrying value of our debt to \$1.92 billion from \$2.69 billion, respectively.
+The combination resulted in higher interest expense for the year ended December 31, 2023 compared to the year ende